Thiagojm/aws_rng/README.md

 >
     pip install bitstring python-dotenv pyserial requests ntplib pytz

 2. In the `vars` folder, rename the `variables.env.default` to `variables.env` and edit to specify the sample size (in bits), the interval between samples, the duration for each data collection cycle, and the paths for the temporary and upload folders.
 Also give your raspberry a unique ID name, use your AWS keys and bucket name.

+3. To install Bitbbabler:
+>
+    Double click the bit-babbler_0.8_arm64.deb in the Install folder, to install it.

+    In the terminal:
+    sudo nano /etc/udev/rules.d/99-BitBabbler.rules

+    Copy this inside this file and save:

+    # Voicetronics BitBabbler Black and White
+    SUBSYSTEM=="usb", ACTION=="add|change", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="7840", SYMLINK="BitBabbler", MODE="0666"

 ## Installation